pangeacyber/pangea-javascript/packages/react-mui-branding/README.md

 ### Example

-The following is brief example for how to initialize the AuditLogViewer component.
+The following is a brief example on how to initialize the AuditLogViewer component.

 ```jsx
 import React from "react";